ConductionNL/waardepapieren-service/README.md

 }
 ```

+### Organizations
+For testing purposes the repro is provided with three testing organisation
+- 001516814 The Manucipality of Hoorn
+- 807287684 The Manucipality of Buren
+- 000000001 The Dutch Internal Revenue Service (Belsatingdienst)
+- 000000002 The Dutch Education Service (Dient Uitvoering Onderwijs)

+### Adding organizations
+Adding aditional organizations requers a few steps, an organization wil requere a template (under its rsin number) in the template/organization direcotory.
+Aditionally both a public and private certificate wil be required in the matching cert/{{ rsin }} and public/cert/{{rsin}} folder.
+To make this al a bit easyer a

 ### Adding waardepapieren
 The actual rendering of the waarde papieren service is done by the [CertificateService](/api/src/Service/CertificateService.php) with use of the [Certificate](/api/src/Entity/Certificate.php) object.
 In order to add new waardepapieren to the service add the waardepaier type to the type enum of the [Certificate](/api/src/Entity/Certificate.php) object.